Kerberos Attacks

 ProSec Kerberos Attacks

-The enumeration of usernames is exploited by attackers via the following Kerberos error codes:
+Attackers use the enumeration of usernames via the following Kerberos error codes out:

-Available/ActivatedKDC_ERR_PREAUTH_REQUIRED - Additional pre-authentication required
+Present/EnabledKDC_ERR_PREAUTH_REQUIRED - Additional preauthentication required

-Locked/DisabledKDC_ERR_CLIENT_REVOKED - Client credentials have been revoked
+Locked/DisabledKDC_ERR_CLIENT_REVOKED - The client's credentials have been revoked

 Does not existKDC_ERR_C_PRINCIPAL_UNKNOWN - Client not found in Kerberos database